austin-strom/HandyAssistant/README.md

 ## Developer Notes
 TODO: Write script to install all or use Pipfile <br>
+For GPU support install CUDA and CUDNN packages.
+Look for compatibility using Tensorflow Docs <br>

 ### Installed Packages
 Installed for cleaning dataset <br>